polkadot-developers/substrate-docs/content/md/en/docs/reference/how-to-guides/parachains/add-paranodes.md

 <!-- content/md/en/docs/tutorials/connect-other-chains/parachain.md in next steps once in nav -->

 As you learned in [Connect a local parachain](/tutorials/connect-other-chains/parachain/), a parachain can work with a single collator.
-However, a parachain that relied on a single collator wouldn't be a sustainable configuration.
-An adversary would only need to take down a single node to stall the parachain.

 ## Additional relay chain nodes